cloudeteer/terraform-azurerm-vm/examples/usage/README.md

-# Example: Full Deployment
+# Example: Usage

-This example demonstrates how to deploy a fully-featured virtual machine (VM) with all necessary dependencies using this Terraform module.
+This primary usage example is also included in the [README.md](../../README.md) of this module.
+It demonstrates the virtual machine module using as many default values as possible.

 ## Prerequisites